AppliNH/me-portfolio/content/english/about.md

         \- **Led a team-shift to develop reliable system-oriented tooling**, reducing toil and mainteance lead time.

         \- **Provided cloud architecture guidance during a major Azure migration**, reducing risks and ensuring best practices.

+    - name: Project Leader & Solution Architect (Consultant)
+      company: Primitivo
+      duration: September 2022 - September 2023
+      content: |-
+        Architect and Project Manager for Hara on a CRM project intended for non-profits, leading a team of 3 developers.

+        \-**Led product developmen**t by conducting business, marketing, and functional analysis to define the roadmap.

+        \- **Established tech golden paths and built a dev-friendly platform** accelerating TTM while ensuring a secure and reliable solution.

+        \- **Mentored junior developers on software engineering principles** (DDD, TDD, SOLID, CI/CD), which elevated the overall quality of backend services.

+        \- **Designed a cost-effective and reliable AWS infrastructure** using React, Node.js, MongoDB, Docker, and Kubernetes.

     - name: "Solution Architect (Web, Mobile & Ops Consultant)"
       company: "Primitivo"